POPULATION199,321,413 (July 2012 est.)

 RELIGIONSRoman Catholic (nominal) 73.6%, Protestant 15.4%, Spiritualist 1.3%, Bantu/voodoo 0.3%, other 1.8%, unspecified 0.2%, none 7.4% (2000 census)

 AT THE CENTER

-Brazil possesses both a strictly secular government and a richly spiritual society formed from the meeting of the Roman Catholic Church with the religious traditions of African slaves and indigenous peoples.
-This confluence of faiths during the Portuguese colonization of Brazil (1500-1815) led to the development of a diverse array of syncretistic practices within the overarching umbrella of Brazilian Roman Catholicism.
-Catholicism was the only recognized religion during colonial rule, and in 1824 it became the official religion of an independent Empire of Brazil that also guaranteed religious freedom.
-The shift to a republic in 1889 led to the adoption of a strictly secular constitution two years later, but the Catholic Church remained politically influential into the late 20th century.
-Religious pluralism has increased dramatically since the 1970s, largely due to a Protestant community that has grown to include over 15% of the population.
-The Constitution of Brazil guarantees freedom of religion and prohibits government support or hindrance of religion at all levels.
+Brazil possesses both a strictly secular government and a richly spiritual society formed by the convergence of Roman Catholicism and the religious traditions practiced by indigenous peoples and African slaves.
+During the Portuguese colonization of Brazil, this confluence of faiths led to the development of an array of syncretistic practices within the overarching umbrella of Brazilian Roman Catholicism.
+Following Brazilian independence from Portugal in 1822, Catholicism was designated as Brazil's official religion, and the ruling empire, headed by Prince Pedro, guaranteed religious freedom.
+The shift to a republic in 1889 led Brazil to adopt a secular constitution in 1891, but the Catholic Church remained politically influential into the late twentieth century.
+Religious pluralism in Brazil has increased dramatically since the 1970s, largely due to a Protestant community that has grown to include over fifteen percent of the population.
+The Constitution of Brazil guarantees the freedom of religion and prohibits government support or hindrance of religion at all levels.